 Ever wonder about the name requirements when running your own medical business in California?
-Whether as a professional medical corporation or a partnership, it is important to be educated about the business name requirements and permits you need to run your business the right way and avoid problems and penalties in the future.
+Whether as a professional medical corporation or a partnership, it is important to be educated about the business name requirements which permit you to run your business the right way and avoid problems and penalties in the future.

 What is A Fictitious Business Name for Professional Medical Corporations?